JustinGillespie/nextjs-simplyrets/README.md

 ## Thought process: First steps

-- Investigate SimplyRETS API with a REST client to learn of it's capabilities.
+- Investigate SimplyRETS API with a REST client to learn of its capabilities.

 - Investigate Google Maps API, but more specifically `@react-google-maps/api`
 - Find common patterns in the Figma mockup.